“Are you a professional owner-operator or just moving your own stuff?“

 It’s a fair question that a state trooper may pose after opening your trailer to find it filled with household goods, furniture, a piano, motorcycles or something else entirely.

-If your travel is deemed “non-essential,” you may be required to turn around.
+If your travel is deemed “non-essential,” when entering a COVID-19 hot spot, you may be required to turn around.
 This clearly puts your perfectly legitimate business mission at risk.
 If you continue into that state, it may require a 14-day quarantine, which there’s no way you can do while continuing to operate your business.

 In conversations with many transporters on uShip, including many high-volume carriers, most are finding smooth passage from state to state, including I-95 and I-10.
 While we’ve heard of some issues, especially when heading into Florida or traveling from Louisiana into Texas, those situations are very fluid.
 We recommend checking with local authorities regarding travel restrictions before making trips into those states.